kyletolle/the-mechanism-collection/index.md

 But then, life is resolute.
 It desires to cover and consume and feed itself, gorging to as to multiply.

+#TODO: Declaring what will happen in the future.
+We, the crawling muck, have only limited time before she is fully awakened and her attention is focused on us.
+To be rid of the eaters of the song.

+And where She had rested peacefully before, She set to reclaim herself and be rid of the pestilance, the virii, fungus, parasites.
 We are a harmful, prideful, foolish thing.
 A mistake.
 Not an embodiment of the Song.
 The world has every right to assert its dominance, its independence, and wipe us out.
 We shouldn't fight it at all.

+There is no denying the grief we've caused; that which she now smells accutely and will make herself rid of.
+Her wrath and retribution are nigh and there will be no corner where her revenge does not strike.
+The end shall soon be upon us when she rains sulfur upon her pockmarked, scarred skin.
+When she splits open her hide and eats the eaters.

+The ashes will be stirred in the wind as she rolls from her bed and shakes off our sloughing carcasses.
+She will spit the Song from her mouth and quench the filth which steal her energy.

 Beware.
 Repent.
 Regret.